What is a Fire Risk Assessment?

 You may choose to seek expert advice from a competent fire risk assessor.

-The Chief Fire Officers Association has developed competency standards for fire risk assessors and has published A Guide to Choosing a Competent Fire Risk Assessor (opens in a new window).
+The National Fire Chiefs Council has developed competency standards for fire risk assessors and has published A Guide to Choosing a Competent Fire Risk Assessor (opens in a new window).

 The Fire and Rescue Service cannot complete your fire risk assessment.